rafaeljusto/etcetera/README.md

 [![Coverage Status](https://img.shields.io/coveralls/rafaeljusto/etcetera.svg)](https://coveralls.io/r/rafaeljusto/etcetera)
 [![GoDoc](https://godoc.org/github.com/rafaeljusto/etcetera?status.png)](https://godoc.org/github.com/rafaeljusto/etcetera)

-This is an etcd client that uses a tagged struct to save and load values.
-The idea was originally from Gustavo Henrique Montesião de Sousa (@gustavo-hms).
+This is an [https://coreos.com/using-coreos/etcd/](etcd) client that uses a tagged struct to save and load values.
+The library is only an extra layer of abstraction over the [http://github.com/coreos/go-etcd](go-etcd) library.
+The idea was originally from Gustavo Henrique Montesião de Sousa ([https://github.com/gustavo-hms](@gustavo-hms)).

 How to use it
 -------------